2020 Seat Belts Save Challenge

 What is the Seat Belts Save Challenge?

-The National Organizations for Youth Safety (NOYS) Seat Belts Save Challenge, sponsored by General Motors and the Gillian Sabet Memorial Foundation, is a four-week campaign designed to educate teen drivers about the dangers of riding in a car without wearing a seat belt, and increase the number of teens who regularly wear a seat belt while driving or riding in a car.
-The challenge runs each fall.
-Participating schools can win one of three $1,500 prizes!
+The National Organizations for Youth Safety (NOYS) Seat Belts Save Challenge, sponsored by General Motors, is a four-week campaign designed to educate teen drivers about the dangers of riding in a car without wearing a seat belt and increase the number of teens who regularly wear a seat belt while driving or riding in a car.
+The challenge runs each October 2020 - February 2021.
+Participating schools can win $500 - $1500 in prizes.

 Who can participate?